wail-arch/paper-qa/README.md

 See our [recent 2024 paper](https://paper.wikicrow.ai) to see examples of PaperQA2's superhuman performance in scientific tasks like question answering, summarization, and contradiction detection.

+## Caddy Money beta sandbox

+This repository now also ships a smartphone-first MVP for the **Caddy Money** restricted-spend wallet.

+- `docker-compose.yml` orchestrates the Node/React stacks plus Postgres, Redis and Mailhog.
+- The API lives in [`api/`](api/) and exposes Fastify endpoints and a stubbed OpenAPI document under `/docs`.
+- The PWA client lives in [`web/`](web/) with French-first copy and Tailwind styling.
+- Run `docker compose up --build` to preview the beta experience on <http://localhost:5173> with the API on <http://localhost:3000>.

 <!--TOC-->

 - [Quickstart](#quickstart)